DMiller5383/Canvas-Shapes/readme.md

 While these classes can be instantiated on their own, there is a factory class called DMShapeFactory.
 This is a static class.
 By passing in a set of arguments to the buildShape method, the factory will determine what kind of shape should be generated.

+The shapes themselves are drawn using the DMShapeDrawer class.
+This class takes an array of shapes, iterates through each of those shapes and draws them appropriately.

-This program also makes use of requirejs.
-This is a AMD module loading library.
-It greatly simplifies the process of including file dependencies.
+This programs makes use of requirejs.
+This is a AMD (Asynchronous Module Definitiion) loading library.
+It greatly simplifies the process of including file dependencies while improving the speed and performance of the application.
 For more information go to [requirejs.org](http://www.requirejs.org).